jelu/lim-plugin-zonalizer/README.md

 }
 ```

-### GET /zonalizer/1/statistics
+### GET /zonalizer/1/status

-Get API statistics and status about running and completed tests.
+Get status about API and analysis.

 ```
 {